The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Purchasing a home warranty can help alleviate some of the financial burden new homeowners face when a major appliance or home system goes out.
-Yes, you’ll pay for the warranty upfront, but the savings could be worth the added expense.
+A home warranty can help alleviate some of the financial burden new homeowners face when a major appliance or home system fails.
+You’ll pay for the warranty upfront, but the savings could be worth the added expense.
 Here’s an overview of what a home warranty is, how much it costs and whether it’s worth it.

 A home warranty is a service contract that pays the cost of repair or replacement of covered items, such as major kitchen appliances, as well as electrical, plumbing, heating and air conditioning systems.
 A warranty doesn’t cover windows, doors, floors or other structural features.
 Nor does it cover smaller or freestanding appliances, like countertop ovens or trash compactors.

 “The warranty is designed to cover items that are in satisfactory, good working condition upon occupancy, and then fail due to normal wear and tear,” says Mike Sadler, vice president of operations at America’s Preferred Home Warranty, based in Jackson, Michigan.

 At her listing appointments, Coleen Smith, a real estate agent with Portside Real Estate Group in Falmouth, Maine, routinely suggests to home sellers that they purchase a home warranty as a way to attract prospective buyers.
 She also recommends them to buyers, whether the seller offers one as a part of the sale or not.

 “It depends on what I hear my clients saying their potential pain point is,” says Smith.
 “What is their concern or heartache about a property?
 Someone might say, ‘I love this house except it’s on private systems, like a septic tank or a well, and I don’t want to deal with it if it breaks.’”